mbndr/arch-dotfiles/README.md

 There is also printed if this software is currently installed on your system.
 **This list guarantees nothing and it's possible I forget something!**

+## Wallpaper download
+The wallpapers used in this dotfiles are way to heavy for the git repo with about 20MB per image.
+I decided to write a script which automatically downloads all wallpapers.
+You can run it with `./dotfiles -w`.
+The success or failure will be shown in the terminal.

 ## Scripts, functions and aliases

 ### Misc